 - Notify employers well in advance if you must postpone or cancel on-site interviews.

 Once you accept a co-op job offer, even verbally, you must not back out, or renege on the job, to work for another employer.
-If you have any questions/concerns about this, discuss with your program coordinator before taking action!
+If you have any questions/concerns about this, discuss with your career services coordinator before taking action!

 Good employer relations are vital to the success of our co-op program, and you, the student, are a critical link in this relationship.
 Therefore, consider carefully before accepting a co-op position.